Servicenow-help/Servicenow-help.github.io/index.md

 ### Questions Set 1 - ServiceNow Administrator/Developer

-1. Explain incident's lifecycle
+_1. Explain incident's lifecycle_

-   Creation and Classification --> Investigation and Diagnostics --> Resolution and Closure
+   _Creation and Classification --> Investigation and Diagnostics --> Resolution and Closure_

+_2. What is client script and its types?_

+    _Client script allows system to run JavaScript code on a Web browser when a client based event occurs._
+    - Types Of Client Script
+      - onChange
+      - onLoad
+      - onSubmit
+      - onCellEdit